Applied AI Engineer

 // Operating context

 Startup pace.
-Public-sector constraints.
+Regulated workflows.
 Stakeholders with low risk tolerance.

 My work sits at the intersection of LLM capabilities and deterministic logic: knowing when to use each, and how to make them behave predictably under real constraints.